arcejuanma/rickmortychallenge/README.md

 * Error handeling of results ("No Internet", "No results" and "Something went Wrong")
 * Spinner with configurable text while loading.

+### `Functionalities to Implement on Sprint 2`
+* Ability to select multiple filter characters.
+* UX Improvements (Show/Hide filters on Mobile).
+* Track and Fix performance issues.

 ### `Screens:`

 #### Home Screen: